anna-tran/Compilers/M+/readme.md

 1. Failed lex or parse
 	* prints out a "Parse failed" message
 	* prints out the list of tokens it was able to lex
-	* prints out the line where the syntax error occurred
+	* prints out the error message

 2. Successful lex and parse
 	* prints out a "Parse successful" message